 At different points in our lives, we have been attended to by pharmacists.
 They have either dispensed our drugs or even told us how to take them.
-They have also probably counseled us about our health and other things we may have needed help with health-wise.
+They have also probably counselled us about our health and other things we may have needed help with health-wise.

 These things are often taken for granted and this is because people do not often realize that the pharmacist can be of great help to them, most especially if they are managing a chronic condition like hypertension, diabetes, cancer, arthritis, etc. These conditions usually require continuous use of medication, hence the need for a pharmacist.